 The Lawrence-Douglas County Metropolitan Planning Organization (MPO) serves all of Douglas County, Kansas including Baldwin City, Eudora, Lawrence, and Lecompton (see Figure 2).

 Figure 2: Lawrence-Douglas County Metropolitan Planning Area (MPA)

-merchantability or fitness for a particular purpose.
-The requester acknowledges and accepts the limitations of the map, including the fact that the map is dynamic and is in a constant state of
+limitations of the map, including the fact that the map is dynamic and is in a constant state of maintenance, correction and update.